rsmp-nordic/rsmp_core/source/applicability/site_configuration.rst

 Using the Excel format; objects are defined in it's own sheet - one for each site.
-Using the YAML format, each object is defined lite this:
+Using the YAML format, each object is defined like this:

 .. code-block:: yaml